wbond/asn1crypto/readme.md

 ## Dependencies

-Python 2.7, 3.3, 3.4 or pypy. *No third-party packages required.*
+Python 2.7, 3.3, 3.4, pypy or pypy3. *No third-party packages required.*

 ## Version